sewellstephens/express-authorize/README.md

 **Step 3: Update .env with your values**

-UPDATE: MongoDB URI is required in order to connect to database.
+IMPORTANT: MongoDB URI is required in order to connect to database.
 If you want to use a different one, you will need to either clone this repo or copy and paste the desired code.

 ```
 DOMAIN= domain here